exceptionless/Website/2015-04-30-filter-and-searching-tutorial-video-exceptionless.md

 ---
 <img loading="lazy" class="alignright wp-image-13067 size-full" style="margin-left: 20px;" src="/assets/filter-search.png" alt="Exceptionless Search Filtering" width="260" height="260" data-id="13054" srcset="/assets/filter-search.png 260w, /assets/filter-search-150x150.png 150w" sizes="(max-width: 260px) 100vw, 260px" />One of the most requested features from the beginning of Exceptionless 1.0 was a filtering and searching system.
 When we started developing Exceptionless 2.0, we knew it was one of the major features we wanted to include.

-We couldn&#8217;t just throw in a string search and hope for the best.
+We couldn't just throw in a string search and hope for the best.
 We had to build it in a way that let users perform basic and advanced filtering, easily, with fast and streamlined results.

 **Enter Exceptionless filtering and searching.** You can filter by organization, project, multiple time frame selectors, and specific event variables (with modifiers).